bartoszlenar/Validot/docs/DOCUMENTATION.md

 #### Required

 - `Required` is a [presence command](#presence-commands).
-  - Needs to be placed as the first on in the scope.
+  - Needs to be placed as the first in the scope.
   - Can be followed by:
     - any of the [scope commands](#scope-commands).
     - [parameter commands](#parameter-commands): [WithMessage](#withmessage), [WithExtraMessage](#withextramessage), [WithCode](#withcode), [WithExtraCode](#withextracode).